PaddlePaddle/models/fluid/PaddleCV/image_classification/dist_train/README.md

 The below figure shows top 1 train accuracy for local training with 8 GPUs and distributed training with 32 GPUs, and also distributed training with batch merge feature turned on.
-Note that the red curve is train with origin model configuration, which do not have warmup and some detailed modifications.
+Note that the red curve is trained with origin model configuration, which does not have the warmup and some detailed modifications.

 For distributed training with 32GPUs using `--model DistResnet` we can achieve test accuracy 75.5% after 90 passes of training (the test accuracy is not shown in below figure).
+We can also achieve this result using "batch merge" feature by setting `--multi_batch_repeat 4` and with higher throughput.

 <p align="center">
 <img src="../images/resnet50_32gpus-acc1.png" height=300 width=528 > <br/>